 If you’re looking for somewhere to stay on Hayling Island, then look no further than the Sinah Warren.
-The modern hotel overlooks the harbour, with delightful gardens and patios capitalizing on the fresh sea air.
+The modern adults only hotel overlooks the harbour, with delightful gardens and patios capitalising on the fresh sea air.
 There’s a heated outdoor pool, tennis courts and giant chess to keep guests entertained, while the onsite restaurant, The Driftwood, serves up a range of delicious meals.

 5. Lakeside on Hayling Island

 Lakeside Coastal Village is another fantastic accommodation option for those looking to spend a few days on Hayling Island.

 The village is made up of a number of high quality, well-decorated individual chalets, in a great location by the coast.
 The resort offers a number of activities including nightly entertainment, a fishing lake, archery and golf.
 There is plenty of onsite catering and a bar serving a range of drinks, with special drinks deals on cocktails for those enjoying a few alcoholic beverages on their holidays!